gabest11/reolink_firmware_patcher/README.md

 This is an example to unbrick E1 Zoom, every camera has different partition definition.
 You can find it in the boot log.

-Downlaod and split the firmware file into parts, use pakler or https://github.com/AT0myks/reolink-fw.
+Download and split the firmware file into parts, use pakler or https://github.com/AT0myks/reolink-fw.
 Find rootfs and app and convert them from ubi to squashfs with ubireader_extract_images.
 Start a TFTP server in the directory.
 Connect to the camera and mash ctrl+c right after boot, it will give you a command prompt.